Large Granny Square with Circle Centre

 petal patch granny square

-I can’t decided whether to complete this first, or put it aside whilst I concentrate on the fireplace blanket.
-I know what I should do but I also know what I want to do.
-Actually, they will both be fun to make so I guess it doesn’t really matter.
-This Petal Patch blanket will take at least a few weeks more though as I want about 100 squares and so far I think I only have 25.
-I haven’t been working as fast as usual either.
-This is because of a hurty wrist and a yarn tangling toddler.
+I can’t decide whether to complete this blanket first, or put it aside whilst I concentrate on the fireplace blanket.
+I know what I should do, but I also know what I want to do.
+Actually, they will both be fun to make, so I guess it doesn’t really matter.

 ardennes fabric